jac307/MediaArtTutorials/MEDIAART2B06/TechWalks/TW-W2.md

 ## Objective

 This technical walkthrough supports the **Chiaroscuro Interview (Pairs)** assignment.
-The goal is to establish a **clear workflow** that prioritizes **light, framing, and sound clarity** without introducing unnecessary technical complexity.
+The goal is to establish a **clear workflow** that prioritizes **light, framing, and sound clarity**.

+### By the end of this session, students should be able to:

+- Apply **aperture, ISO, and camera placement** to maintain consistent exposure across a multi-camera interview setup
+- Set and maintain **manual white balance** for consistent color and skin tones across multiple cameras
+- Set up a **basic three-point lighting arrangement**, adjusting key, fill, and back light to shape contrast
+- Configure and record **audio** using lapel microphones

 📌 *For Week 2, the emphasis is on lighting contrast, interview framing, and controlled environments.*